DebasishDhal/Short-Pet-Projects-Collection/automated_leetcode_rank_retrieval/readme.md

 Leetcode provides a rank vs time graph, but I want to make something myself.

 Hell yeah, it's working.
-Now, I need to test if the system is off during the scheduled time.
+Now, I need to check what happens, if the system is off during the scheduled time.

 The end-to-end thing contains three components